-Soft budget constraints or the tendency to micro-manage from the centre116 also fail to explain the East's failure to deindustrialize: since budget constraints were never soft across the board, 117 instead of explaining the failure to deindustrialize, soft budget constraints on heavy industry-the logical corollary of refraining from deindustrialization and widely present also in the West until the 1980s-are precisely what must be explained.
-The same goes for micromanagement from the centre: like labour hoarding it contributed to general inefficiency, but since it could be deployed either for protecting heavy industry or for shrinking its labour force, it cannot by itself constitute an explanation of the failure to deindustrialize.
+Soft budget constraints or the tendency to micromanage from the center also fail to explain the East's failure to deindustrialize: since budget constraints were never soft across the board, instead of explaining the failure to deindustrialize, soft budget constraints on heavy industry-the logical corollary of refraining from deindustrialization-are precisely what must be explained.
+The same goes for micromanagement from the center: like labor hoarding, it contributed to general inefficiency, but since it could be deployed either for protecting heavy industry or for shrinking its labor force, it cannot by itself constitute an explanation of the failure to deindustrialize.

-Explanations in terms of ideology or expertise appear prima facie more convincing, but ultimately also fail to explain asymmetric deindustrialization.
-While state socialist ideology was both intensely growth-focused and believed heavy industry to be the main driver of growth, by the 1970s these beliefs were no longer universally shared: in the case of Poland, Mieczysław Rakowski, editor of the influential weekly newspaper Polityka, deputy prime
+Explanations in terms of ideology or expertise appear prima facie more convincing but ultimately also fail to explain asymmetric deindustrialization.
+While state socialist ideology was both intensely growth-focused and believed heavy industry to be the main driver of growth, by the 1970s these beliefs were no longer universally shared: in the case of Poland, Rakowski, editor of the influential weekly newspaper Polityka, deputy prime minister under Wojciech Jaruzelski, and later the last leader of the Polish Communist Party, clearly saw the depth of the economic and legitimation crisis into which Poland had fallen.
+As a result he called for austerity and the rationalization of industry accompanied by political reform as early as 1978 and 1979.
+Similarly, in East Germany president of the central bank Margarete

-For example, if firms in all sectors were overstaffed by 10%, shifting workers from heavy industry to electronics would have changed the sectoral distribution of the workforce but left the overstaffing ratio untouched at 10%.
-Even if labour hoarding was an intrinsic feature of planned economies, it thus did not stand in the way of sectoral shifts.
+108. For example, if firms in all sectors were overstaffed by 10 percent, shifting workers from heavy industry to electronics would have changed the sectoral distribution of the workforce but left the overstaffing ratio untouched at 10 percent.
+Even if labor hoarding was an intrinsic feature of planned economies, it thus did not stand in the way of sectoral shifts.

-115 Poznanski, Poland's Protracted Transition: Institutional Change and Economic Growth 1970-1994, xxvii.
+109. Poznanski, Poland's Protracted Transition, xxvii.

-116 Kornai, The Socialist System: The Political Economy of Communism.
+110. Kornai, Socialist System.

-117 "[T]here [was] a hard budget constraint on households," as well as on whatever private sector firms remained.
-Kornai, p.
-145, p.
-153. In Poland specifically, hard budget constraints were introduced for large state-owned companies by the Rakowski government in 1988.
-Poznanski, Poland's Protracted Transition: Institutional Change and Economic Growth 1970-1994, 108.
+111. "There [was] a hard budget constraint on households," as well as on whatever private sector firms remained (ibid., 145, 153).
+In Poland, specifically, hard budget constraints were introduced for large state-owned companies by the Rakowski government in 1988.
+Poznanski, Poland's Protracted Transition, 108.

-118 Kornai, The Socialist System: The Political Economy of Communism, chap.
-9, esp. pp. 160-3 and 171-80.
+112. Kornai, Socialist System, chap.
+9, esp.
+160-63, 171-80.